 On April 16, 2014, Patrick Nowakowski, the MWAA Executive Project Director, announced his resignation from MWAA as of May 2, 2014.
 MWAA advertised the position on April 7, 2014 and on August 8, 2014 MWAA announced that the position was filled by Charles Stark, formally the Vice President and Project Executive for AECOM.
 Mr. Stark's official start date was September 3, 2014.
-MWAA added that Sam Carnaggio, MWAA Project Director, will retire effective September 19, 2014.
+Sam Carnaggio, MWAA Project Director, retired effective September 19, 2014; Al Kolodne will temporarily replace Sam Carnaggio through the close out of Phase 1.

 The MWAA Manager of Quality Assurance/Quality Control (QA/QC) and Safety, William Kerrigan, retired in November 2013.
 In the interim, Bob Whedon of the PMSS was the acting QA/QC and Safety Manager.
 As a part of the proposed reorganization, MWAA has split the position into two separate positions; Manager of QA/QC and Manager of Safety.
 The Manager of QA/QC position closed on June 3, 2014, and Aziz Ahmed started on August 25, 2014.
 The Manager of QA/QC will report directly to the Executive Project Director.
 In addition, effective July 11, 2014, Trevor Bell, MWAA QA/QC Supervisor, retired.
 MWAA stated that it plans to add two additional QA/QC lead positions to increase the level of QA/QC review on the Phase 2 Project and be more proactive in the field.
 MWAA intends to use the resumes received in response to the Manager of QA/QC position to fill those additional positions.
 The QA/QC lead positions will be used for Package A and Package B, and will report to the respective package leads.
-As of the September 2014 meeting, MWAA announced that William Green has accepted the position of the QA/QC lead position for Package A still has not been determined.
+On September 23, 2014, William Green started as the QA/QC Manager for Package A. MWAA was unable to reach an agreement with the selected candidate for the